msf-oca-his/dhis-ca-printable-forms/README.md

   1. `tableHeaderHeight`: height (length) of table header.
   2. `dataEntryRowHeight`: table row height (length).
   3. `pageHeaderHeight`: height (length) of page header.
-  4. `textElementWidth`: width of columns containing data elements of type text.
+  4. `defaultColumnWidth`: default width of columns containing data elements of type text.
-  5. `otherElementWidth`: width of columns containing data elements of all other types (e.g. option sets, number).
 3. `Coversheet`: config related to printing patient file cover sheets
   1. `defaultHeightOfDataElementLabel`: displayed height of a data element field if default rendering is used.
 This rendering is in two columns, and allows the user to fill in each data element in free text.
   2. `gapBetweenSections`: white space left between two adjacent sections on a page.